Learning Visual Generative Priors without Text: Experiments

 \subsubsection{Text-to-Image Generation}

-We extensively evaluate the performance of \method and compare it to the results of state-of-the-art T2I models.
+We first transfer \method-I2I to the text-to-image generation task and compare \method-T2I with the state-of-the-art T2I models in terms of the quality of the generated images and alignment assessment.

 \textbf{Implementation Details \& Datasets.} We construct a dataset of 30 million text-image pairs, all of which are sourced from easily accessible open datasets.
-This includes 10M and 5M images selected from LAION-5B and COYO-700M respectively.
+This includes 10M and 5M images selected from LAION-5B and COYO-700M, respectively.
 Additionally, 10M from SAM~\cite{sam}, 4M from JourneyDB~\cite{journeydb}, and 1M from Imagenet-1K~\cite{deng2009imagenet} are selected.
 Following DALLE-3~\cite{dalle3}, we incorporate raw captions and detailed captions generated by InternVL~\cite{internvl} into training.
-Besides FID, we evaluate T2I models on GenEval~\cite{geneval} that focus on compositionality.
-We use the T5~\cite{T5} large language model (specifically 4.3B Flan-T5-XXL) as the text encoder of our T2I model.
+Besides FID, we evaluate T2I models on GenEval~\cite{geneval} and DPG-Bench~\cite{dpgbench}.
+We use the T5~\cite{T5} (specifically 4.3B Flan-T5-XXL) as the text encoder of our T2I model.
 More details are in~\supp.

-\textbf{Quantitative Comparison for FID score.} In~\Cref{tab:SOTA_t2i}, we report the evaluation results on commonly used zero-shot MS-COCO dataset in terms of FID score, and compare \method with existing SOTA T2I models.
-It is worth mentioning that we evaluate the open-sourced model of PixArt-$\alpha$~\cite{pixart-a} that is trained on all the datasets proposed in thier paper.
-Thanks to a pre-trained image-to-image model as a more foundational visual prior, our T2I model achieves on-par or better performance than existing T2I models using only 1/10 text-image pairs for fine-tuning.
-Due to that our T2I model use the long caption to train, we employ a multi-modal large language model to generate long captions for evaluated dataset of MSCOCO.
-With the help of long captions, our text-to-image model surpasses all current text-to-image models in terms of the FID metric.
+\textbf{Quantitative Comparison for FID score.} In~\Cref{tab:SOTA_t2i}, we report the evaluation results on the widely used MS-COCO dataset in terms of FID score and compare \method with existing SOTA T2I models.
+It is worth mentioning that we evaluate the open-sourced model of PixArt-$\alpha$~\cite{pixart-a} that is trained on all the datasets proposed in their paper.
+Thanks to the visual generative prior from the pre-trained image-to-image model, \method-T2I model achieves on-par or better performance than existing T2I models, requiring only a minimal amount of training data and steps.
+Moreover, \method-T2I surpasses all current text-to-image models in terms of the FID metric with the help of long captions.
+The experimental results demonstrate the significant benefits of the I2I prior for T2I models.